- Understand the special barriers to absorption of lipids supplied in the diet

 Dietary and Endogenous Sources of Lipids in Intestinal Content

 Lipids represent a major source of calories in most Western diets, with an average of 120–150 g consumed on a daily basis by a typical adult.
 Despite their hydrophobicity, the process of lipid assimilation has evolved to be highly efficient, with significant reserve capacity also present in the system.
-The ready availability of lipid-rich foods in developed countries may therefore be an important contributor to the burgeoning problem ...
+The ready availability of lipid-rich foods in developed countries may therefore be an important contributor to ...